frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 });
 ```

-Firefox procedure is a little bit more complex as you need to use SDK including `cfx` which can wrap your extention
+Firefox procedure is a little bit more complex as you need to use the SDK including `cfx` which can wrap your extension
 into an `.xpi` file.

 ```js